7 Things That Make a Great Customer Experience

 2. Know who your customers are to serve them better

 Once you have an idea of the different profiles of your customers, you can understand their needs, empathize with their challenges and serve them better.
-How you do this will be tailored to each of the personas so it's an important step in your customer experience journey.

 3. Pay attention to customers changing needs